Rvlndd/Cloudflare-Warp-Keys/README.md

 ## Is this Unlimited?

-Yea, it have 2 Exabytes of bandwith per keys
+Yes, it has 2 Exabytes of bandwidth per key.

 ---